-The most common side effect of XALKORI is vision problems.
+The most common side effect of XALKORI in adults with NSCLC is vision problems.

 A majority of people in two XALKORI studies reported visual changes that happened about 4 to 7 times per week.
 These visual changes usually lasted up to 1 minute and had mild or no impact on their daily activities, according to a questionnaire that patients had responded to.